 To view our interactive FY 25-28 TIP including a list of documents and projects, please click on the link below.

-Draft 2027–2030 Transportation Improvement Program (TIP) Available for Public Comment
+2027–2030 Transportation Improvement Program (TIP)

-The South Central Regional Council of Governments (SCRCOG) has released the Draft 2027–2030 Transportation Improvement Program (TIP) for public review and comment.
+The South Central Regional Council of Governments (SCRCOG) released the Draft 2027–2030 Transportation Improvement Program (TIP) for public review and comment.
 The TIP outlines federally funded transportation projects planned for implementation throughout the region over the next four years.

-The Draft 2027–2030 TIP is available for review here.
+The final TIP document is available for review here.

 Kellie Kingston, Transportation Planner